dazzyweb/cute-grids/README.md

 ##Instructions

 Based on cute columns enclosed in rows.
 Make sure that all cute columns add up to 12.
-Column names created first by cute- then number of columns then device name for example .cute-6-tablet.
+Column names are created first by using cute- then number of columns followed by device name for example .cute-6-tablet.

 Example Below:
 ```html